shariq1989/cookbook/content/recipe/High_Elevation_Cookies.md

 4. Dissolve baking soda into hot water and add it to the mixture along with the salt.
 5. Stir in the flour in one cup at a time followed by the chocolate chips.
 6. Drop by large spoonfuls onto an ungreased baking pan.
-7. Bake for 15 min. until the outside is brown.
+7. Bake for 15 minutes until the outside is brown.